 At DoorDash, the issue seems to be getting customers to leave a tip at all.
 Many Dashers have complained that without a tip, they’re left with $2 – $3 per order — and many are refusing to engage with such orders.

 How the Pay for Doordash and Instacart Works

 Both DoorDash and Instacart pay their workers weekly.
+However, Instacart has partnered with Stripe to offer its shoppers the option of Instant Cashout, which allows for same-day payments for a small fee.
 Those working for DoorDash also have the option to cash their balance out daily — for free via direct deposit or for a fee of $1.99 via debit card.

 What Doordash vs. Instacart Workers Have To Say

-Overall, according to employee reviews on Indeed.com, Doordash earns three out of five stars for personnel satisfaction.
+Overall, according to employee reviews on Indeed.com, Doordash earns 3 out of 5 stars for personnel satisfaction.
 Dashers like that they have invigorating work tasks, a sense of purpose and flexibility about when and where they work.
 Downsides include a perceived lack of support from management and a lack of appreciation at the individual level.

 DoorDash vs. Instacart: Which One Is Better?